-This event is held in the center of campus at the new Wisconsin Institutes for Discovery (most weeks), making it easy for all groups to attend.
+This event is held at the center of campus in the Discovery Building (most weeks), making it easy for all groups to attend.
 It currently attracts up to 100 students, post-doctoral fellows, staff and faculty each week.
 The structure is flexible and will encompass presentations of current research as well as discussion of relevant journal articles.
 A major goal is to maintain communication within the very diverse stem cell community at UW-Madison.

-The meetings will usually be held on Tuesdays from noon to 1:00 P.M. in the Wisconsin Institutes for Discovery (WID) (in the Forum, Town Center, on the first floor) unless otherwise indicated.
-Sandwiches will be served (water is provided; please bring other beverages if you wish.)
-Contact Sue Gilbert (or subscribe to our google group [see link at bottome of this page]) for more information or to be added to the Stem Cell Research mailing list.
+The meetings are usually on Tuesdays from noon to 1 p.m.
+(H.F.
+DeLuca Forum, Town Center, first floor) unless otherwise indicated.
+Sandwiches are served and water is provided; please bring other beverages if you wish.
+Contact Sue Gilbert (or subscribe to our Google group – see link at bottom of this page – for more information or to be added to the Stem Cell Research mailing list.

-This seminar series can also be taken for credit.
+Students may take this seminar series for credit.
 It is listed as Cell and Regenerative Biology 675: Topics in Cell and Regenerative Biology: Stem Cell Seminar.
 Intended for juniors, seniors and graduate students (previous biology course work is recommended.)
-1 credit is offered for attendance and participation in the Campus Stem Cell Lab meeting that meets weekly to hear presentations of current research as well as discussion of relevant journal articles.
-It will be section CRB 675 (course ID number: 024803, course topic ID: 1, and class number: 54017) for the Spring 2018 semester.
-This can only be taken for credit three (3) semesters (this course used to be Anatomy 675).
+1 credit is offered for attendance and participation.
+See section CRB 675 (course ID number: 024803, course topic ID: 1, and class number: 54017) for the Fall 2018 semester.
+This can only be taken for credit three (3) semesters.
+(This course used to be Anatomy 675.)

 A list of previous speakers and topics from 2012-2018 can be found here.

 A list of visiting speakers and their topics from 2012 to the present can be found here.